In this code snippet you see how to get a single audit event, referenced by its UUID.

 ||The UUID of the audit event you want to retrieve.|

 In the following example the Create an application and Initialize your dependencies procedures are optional.

-A Nexmo application contains the required configuration for your project.
+A Vonage application contains the required configuration for your project.
 You can create an application using the Nexmo CLI (see below) or via the dashboard.
-To learn more about applications see our Nexmo concepts guide.
+To learn more about applications see our Vonage concepts guide.

 Install the CLI

 Create an application

 Once you have the CLI installed you can use it to create a Vonage application.
 Run the following command and make a note of the application ID that it returns.
 This is the value to use in

 NEXMO_APPLICATION_ID in the example below.
 It will also create

 private.key in the current directory which you will need in the Initialize your dependencies step